 To be categorised as ‘non-resident’, which exempts you from UK employment tax, you must have worked outside the UK for one full tax year or more.
 As a general rule only, you must also spend no more than 91 days a year (on average over four years) in the UK, or 182 days in any particular year.
 You will therefore need to keep a close eye on how much time you spend in the UK, and to understand the ‘day counting’ rules in particular.

 If you are non UK resident, you must also make sure you do not work in the UK more than 30 days a year, as this will likely trigger UK taxation implications.

 Since 2013 there are complex rules in the UK which introduced a Statutory Residence Test.
 While the above are very generalised features and considerations, it is essential for every person who may be affected by these rules to undergo a detailed assessment of their circumstances to understand how the UK treats them for income tax purposes.

 Bear in mind that if you still receive some income in the UK, for example, from a rental property, you are very likely still to be taxed on it in the UK.

-If you are considering moving or working abroad, contact us today to receive expert tax advice on all aspects of Global Mobility.
+If you are considering moving or working abroad, contact us today to receive expert tax advice.

 I always get quick, clear and definitive responses from the Harwood Hutton tax team – commercial answers to commercial issues.Robin Berry – Morgan Management